ramensoftware/windows-11-start-menu-styling-guide/Themes/NoRecommendedSection/README.md

 ## Keep Recommended Button

 A modification of NoRecommendedSection that moves the "Recommended" button next to the "All" button.
 This way the "Recommended" list is still accessible without taking up space.

-**The button will only appear after a few entries are added to the Recommended list, so you may need to open a few files and restart explorer to see any difference.**
+**Note**: The button will only appear after a few entries are added to the Recommended list, so you may need to open a few files and restart explorer to see any difference.

 ![Screenshot](screenshot-with-button.png)